treeverse/lakeFS/docs/howto/backup-and-restore.md

 {: .note}

 ### Copy Data to Backup Storage Location
-Copy the repository’s storage namespace to a new location.
+Copy the repository’s storage namespace to another, preferably geographically separate location.
 Copy command depends on the type of object storage and the tool that you use.

 * Example S3 command: